My Thanksgiving Tradition

 Warning: Serve these only after you have finished cooking.
 I cannot recommend using the stove or handling hot dishes while drinking these tasty martinis.
 Trust me.
 Please.

-1 thought on “My Thanksgiving Tradition
+One thought on “My Thanksgiving Tradition

 Leave a Reply